TomFreeman/boats/README.md

 > !Tip: These variables will override any variables injected into the tpl engine from the `process.env`

 ## Changelog
+- 2020/11/07 2.2.0:  Snippets feature added for faster scaffolding into an existing project
+- 2020/11/07 2.1.0:  Support for the windows file system
-- 2020/08/29 2.0.0:  (to be released) Route permissions will auto inject a namespace by default, this is a breaking change from v1 behaviour.
+- 2020/08/29 2.0.0:  Route permissions will auto inject a namespace by default, this is a breaking change from v1 behaviour.
 To prevent set globalPrefix to false
 - 2020/08/28 1.25.4: Rollback to 1.24.1 to revert the breaking change
 - 2020/08/28 1.25.0: A breaking change was released to live, sorry
 - 2020/08/27 1.24.0: feat: Add `-y`, `--yes` option to skip remote version check